 Top stock recommendations by Ashwani Gujral, Mitessh Thakkar, Prakash Gaba for Friday

-Ashwani Gujral - Buy ICICI Prudential with a stop loss of Rs 395, target at Rs 412
+Ashwani Gujral - Sell Bank of India with a stop loss of Rs 74, target at Rs 62

-Mitessh Thakkar - Sell JSW Steel with a stop loss of Rs 253, target at Rs 236
+Mitessh Thakkar - Buy Power Grid with a stop loss of Rs 209.9, target at Rs 222

 To keep watching CNBC-TV18, India's No. 1 English Business News Channel, call your Cable or DTH Operator and subscribe now for just Rs.
 4 per month.
 You can also subscribe to CNBC-TV18 Prime HD for Re 1/- per month.Find out more